Eri9898/osTicket-Installation/README.md

 </p>
 <br />
 <img src="https://imgur.com/GPlKJnb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-23. Continue Setting up osTicket in the ISS webpage, click next.
-Next fill out the system settings and in database settings enter your MY SQL
+22. Continue Setting up osTicket in the ISS webpage, click next.
+Next fill out the system settings.
+Helpdesk Name: osTicket
+Default Email: osticket@osticket.com
+Now create an Admin login for osTicket.Eri
+In database settings enter
-MySQL Table Prefix: ost-config.php
+MY SQL Prefix: ost-config.php
 MySQL Database: osTicket
 MySQL Username: root
-MySQL Password: ***** whatever you created
+MySQL Password: *****
 Click “Install Now!”
-xxxYou're about to finish installing osTicket by connecting it to the database you just made in HeidiSQL.
-This step links everything together — the files in IIS, the PHP interpreter, and the MySQL database
+You're about to finish installing osTicket by connecting it to the database you just made in HeidiSQL.
+This step links everything together — the files in IIS, the PHP, and MySQL database
 </p>
 <br />
 24. OS TIcket should then load up with a welcome screen.
 Congratulations you just installed os Ticket! c: